Direct Sales, MLM, Pyramid Scheme + Beautycounter Opportunity: Honest Thoughts from a Consultant

-This statement could just as easily be a con.
+Your team and mentor could just as easily be a con.
 If you sign up with the wrong mentor who pressures you or makes you feel like you have to spend more money than you are comfortable with or you fall into a negative crowd, this would miserable.
 However, YOU are in total control of this.
 Choose someone you want to learn from and a team that inspires you.
-And don't blame the industry if you make the wrong choice.
+And please, don't blame the industry if you make the wrong choice.

 This is fun!

 I CHOOSE to do this work every day.
 I could be a stay-at-home-mom and solely take care of our daughter, but I truly love this company/mission, helping people, mentoring my team... all of it!
 I also love it for the pros above.

 Anyone can do it... and not everyone is cut out for this work.